Managing your money more carefully in later life

 You should aim to keep your emergency money in a savings account – earning as much interest as you can, but available for you to get your hands on at relatively short notice if you need it.

 If you’ve got a larger amount to stash away, then it’s worth thinking about saving your money into cash ISA, where you can save up to £20,000 a year – without paying any tax.
-In the current low interest rate environment, you’re unlikely to earn more than your tax-free savings threshold in interest in the first few years.
-But if you’re able to keep on contributing to your ISA, it can add up – and the tax breaks could start to become very valuable a few years down the line.
+If you’re able to keep on contributing to your ISA, it can add up – and the tax breaks could start to become very valuable a few years down the line.

 Protecting your savings